epfl-lara/stainless/README.md

 [bolts repository](https://github.com/epfl-lara/bolts/) for a larger collection.
 More information is available in the documentation links.

+### SSH and VSCode

+Visual Studio Code offers a feature allowing to connect to a host over SSH and edit code located on this host.
+This is useful to edit code on a remote machine using the local Visual Studio Code editor and running Stainless on this remote machine.
+See [this official documentation](https://code.visualstudio.com/docs/remote/ssh) to learn more about this feature.

+If you have access to a remote machine over SSH, this is the recommended way to use Stainless.
+Please note you have to install Stainless on the remote machine following the instructions above.

 ### Github Codespaces

 We also provide a sample repository to use Stainless with Github Codespaces.
 These allow to use Stainless without installing anything on your machine.
 Github Codespaces are cloud machines that can be access via Visual Studio Code locally or in the browser.
 See [this sample](https://github.com/samuelchassot/Stainless-codespaces) repository to get started.